-Single payer means universal coverage for all medically necessary care typically through public financing and paid by one entity- government- that is responsible for payment of claims for health services.
+Single payer means a government run health plan that is responsible for payment of claims for health services.

 What other countries have single payer healthcare systems?

 Very few countries have a true single payer system where the government pays all claims.
 Only Canada, Taiwan and South Korea have true single payer systems, whereas other countries such as Spain, Germany, Netherlands, and other European countries have a mixed system of public and private financing.
 The U.K. and Scandinavian countries employ what is called the “Beveridge Model” which means the government is both the payer and provider of health care.

 What does single payer insurance cover for services in countries with single payer?